 How the scheme works

 A Safer School Street will vary from place to place.
-In most cases, traffic is restricted for 30-60 minutes at either end of the school day.
+In most cases, traffic is restricted for 30 to 60 minutes at either end of the school day.

-Stewards and school staff place signs and barriers at the street entrances.
-This makes the street a temporary walking and cycling zone.
-During this time residents and blue badges still have access
+Volunteers and school staff are trained to place signs and barriers at the street closure points and steward the area during the road closure.
+The street becomes a temporary walking and cycling zone.
+During the closure times, residents and blue badges holders still have access.
+There are also exemptions for:

 - emergency services